 Solar Pump Components

 Solar pumps operate using three main components.
 Solar cells collect the sun's rays and convert them into usable electricity.
 These cells are usually covered in silicon or another semiconductor material that produces direct-current electricity.
 Wiring moves the electricity from the cells to the pump, and the pump does the work of moving the water.
 Some systems may also contain a battery, which is charged when the sun is shining for use when it's dark outside.

 Solar Pump Considerations

 When installing a solar pump, keep a few things in mind.
-Solar panels operate more efficiently when pointed in a southerly direction because the majority of the sun's rays are directed at North America from the south.
-Solar cells can be mounted on the ground or atop a pole.
+Solar panels operate more efficiently when pointed in the right direction, at the right angle.
+The details will be specific to where in the world you install your solar panels.
+Solar cells can be mounted on the ground or atop a pole or even on the roof of a building.
 Consider mounting solar collectors on polls to avoid damage from children or animals, and to keep the cells from being covered by snow.

 Solar Pumps vs. Wind Pumps

 Both solar- and wind-powered pumps are commercially available, but solar pumps have some distinct advantages.
 Solar-power systems collect energy even when it's cloudy outside, while wind systems rely on gusty conditions for peak efficiency.
 Solar-power systems also often cost less than wind systems, and are less expensive to maintain.
 Solar systems are also more mobile than wind systems, which, in most cases, have to be mounted in a stationary position with a concrete base.
 (See Reference 1)